sh1boot/sh1boot.github.io/drafts/ciscv.md

-If an exception occurs inside a packet then enough state must be preserved that execution can resume from the second instruction in the packet if needed, but otherwise there's no jumping into the middle of a packet and that process doesn't need to be efficient.
+If an exception occurs inside a packet then enough state must be preserved that execution can resume from the second instruction in the packet if necessary, but otherwise there's no jumping into the middle of a packet and that process doesn't need to be efficient.

-Alternatively, a multi-issue implementation could ingest the packet as a single instruction and split it into uops at a more convenient stage in the pipeline.
+Alternatively, a multi-issue implementation could ingest the packet as a single instruction and split it into &micro;-ops at a more convenient stage in the pipeline.
 Or implement it as a single, fused instruction when possible.

 ## Development process

-I vibe-coded an instruction scheduler which I run over a corpus of assembly, which attempts to find and fuse pairable instructions according to rules describing what a legitimate instruction pair would look like, just to get a feel for what sort of pairing rules I could introduce.
-It looks at register usage to determine when a result is no longer needed, and which instructions can move past which other instructions.
+I vibe-coded an instruction scheduler which I run over a corpus of assembly, which attempts to find and fuse pairable instructions according to rules describing what a legitimate instruction pair would look like; just to get a feel for what sort of pairing rules I could introduce.
+It simply looks at register usage to determine when a result is no longer needed, and which instructions can move past which other instructions.

-This seemed easier than writing my own compiler to optimise a made-up instruction set which was continuously changing, but it also has a lot of limitations.
+This seemed easier than writing my own compiler to optimise a made-up instruction set which I hadn't designed yet, but it also has limitations.
 There's no expectation for it to yield runnable code;
-merely to give a feel for what things would look like if the nits can be worked out.
+merely to give a feel for how things would pack if the nits can be worked out.

 Then I randomly threw rules at it to see what would stick.

-Then I did something much more delinquent.
-I ran optimisers against a dangerously small corpus to see what could be squeezed out.

-Then I pivoted to laying out the bit patterns by hand in order to prove that the budgets were being met.
+And I pivoted to laying out the bit patterns by hand in order to prove that the budgets were being met.

-Attempting to draw things around the standard RISC-V frames showed that my plan would orbit around a set of four register/immediate fields which would be switched around and re-used as needed by each frame.
+Attempting to draw things around the standard RISC-V frames brought out the four-register-field pattern shown above, while sweeping up the remaining bits for an unregulated mix of frame selection and opcode selection.

+Then, I did a bad thing -- I ran optimisers against an irresponsibly small corpus to see what could be squeezed out.

 Here's the tooling, such as it is: [CISC-V experiment][] (content-warning: unchecked AI output)

-It's not really human-readable anymore.
-[Claude][] has taken it its own way and much of what it does is flaky and unreliable and I don't want to think about all that.
+It's no longer human-readable.
+[Claude][] has taken it its own way.
+Much of what it does is flaky and unreliable, and most of the code is only there as a toolkit for "what if?" queries posed to the AI.
+I don't really want to think about working with that code by hand.

 But it's sufficient to get a gist of whether the ideas make sense and how they map to real code.

 ### Pairing rule selection

-Not intelligently done.
-Redundancies not eliminated.
-Optimisations ad-hoc.
-Very little care and attention, overall.

 I drew inspiration from classic CISC operations, proposals for macro-op fusion, and things other architectures do.
 And just kind of threw them